When it comes to wooden graphite pencils it can sometimes be difficult to find out which pencils have the darkest lead?

 The graphite scale (lead hardness scale) is a visual means of categorizing the resultant marks from pencils with cores that have different ratios of graphite to clay.

 However German pencil manufacturers claim that it is a system that they used which predates Franz Hardtmuth with H representing Hardness and B represents blackness.
-The truth of which has been lost in the passing of time but I kind of like the idea that Franz invented the pencil lead scale and named it after himself and where he worked.
+The truth of which has been lost over time but I kind of like the idea that Franz invented the pencil lead scale and named it after himself and where he worked.
 As opposed to the German efficiency of hardness and blackness.

 For many years the HB scale was from 9H to 9B but eventually, some pencil manufacturers added 10H and 10B to their ranges with Staedtler going up to 12B.